 The changes to the app have shifted the balance from still photos in favour of videos.
-A businesswoman I follow summed it up this week when she posted, “I just scrolled through my feed and every single post was a video.
+A businesswoman I follow summed it up when she posted, “I just scrolled through my feed and every single post was a video.
 Where have all the images gone?!”

 Instagram devotees are angry that video is being given more weight than images.
 They argue that Instagram should stop trying to emulate Tik Tok and allow users to choose which format they post and view.
 But according to Instagram, video posts receive the most engagement.

-Head of Instagram Adam Mosseri says that while the platform will continue to support photos, “I do believe that more and more of Instagram is going to become video.
+Head of Instagram Adam Mosseri said that while the platform will continue to support photos, “I do believe that more and more of Instagram is going to become video.
 If you look at what people like and consume and view on Instagram, that’s also shifting more and more to video over time, even when we stop changing anything.”